-The course is taught by Tyler McMaken (he/him/his), a graduate student and lecturer in the Department of Physics with past degrees in both physics and music.
+The course is taught by Tyler McMaken ("mick-MACK-en"), a graduate student and lecturer in the Department of Physics with past degrees in both physics and music.
 The course most days will consist of a Zoom lecture followed by a short online participation assignment that can be completed in groups during the second half of class time or, if a student chooses to view recorded lectures asynchronously, individually at a later time.
-The course will also include weekly homelab assignments, student musical performances (if possible, for extra credit), a short midterm quiz, and a final assessment in the form of either an individual project or a group exam (to be decided by the class).
+The course will also include weekly homelab assignments, a short midterm student presentation (including the opportunity for you to play a musical instrument for the class, if you so choose), and a final exam.